 Ocean City Beach

-It’s beach time, and Ocean City has a beautiful one!
+It’s beach time, and this seaside town has a beautiful one!
 Stretching for 10 miles and lapped by the Atlantic Ocean, Ocean City Beach is ideal for sunbathing, swimming, beach games, and fishing.

-The southern end of Ocean City Beach is bordered by the Ocean City Boardwalk.
+The southern end of Ocean City Beach is bordered by the town’s eponymous boardwalk.
 Here, you’ll find plenty of entertainment, from cafés and beach bars to amusement parks for the kids.

 As you head north, it gets quieter as much of the beach is lined with rental condos.
 It’s a great spot to escape the hustle and bustle of the city and spend a few hours relaxing with a book.